 The General Social Survey is non-biased scholarly survey with has a widely distributed population that measures various societal factors every two years and has been executed every two years since 1972.
 The data from this survey is used by the government to make policy decisions and in the private sector for marketing research.
 One of its questions paraphrased asks:

 Do you think a person has the right to take their own life if –

 - They are dying of an incurable disease

 - They have somehow shamed their family

 - They have lost their will to live

 My interest in the question is less about the result of the survey than the implication that filing bankruptcy is somehow so shameful that one would have given up or don’t care whether they lived as a result of insurmountable debt.
 The notion that someone’s life is less valuable than their ability to pay for their credit cards is absurd and that notion must be dispelled.

-Filing of a bankruptcy is public record because anyone can go the court and get a list of the names of those who filed but it is not likely they will.
+Filing of bankruptcy is public record because anyone can go the court and get a list of the names of those who filed but it is not likely they will.
 Sure, your creditors will be notified of the filing too, but you are just a number to them anyway.
-Literally no one else in your life has to know you filed, unless you tell them.
+Literally, no one else in your life has to know you filed unless you tell them.

 So, the bottom line is that the real stigma to filing bankruptcy lies with you.
 Yes, most of us will find a failing in not being able to pay debts that we agreed to repay, your word has value.

 You should, however, evaluate the cause for the need to file and weigh the impact on you and your family if you do not file.
 The law is on your side and the decision to file bankruptcy should not be taken lightly but shame should not be part of that calculation.
 Your creditors will write your debts off and move on their merry way.